Proposal (56) to South American Classification Committee

 Comments from Remsen: "I vote YES on this proposal.
 Whether Amazilia can be subdivided is of less interest to me than whether the component taxa form a monophyletic unit; if they do, then recognition of smaller genera is really a matter of taste (assuming each of those is also monophyletic).
 If Amazilia is para- or polyphyletic, then of course this must be reflected in generic reallocation.
 However, there is essentially no published information to support this, and whether the monophyletic groups conform to those proposed by HBW and earlier classifications remains to be seen."

-Comments from Silva: "Yes.
+Comments from Silva: "YES.
 I would prefer to see more published studies about this genus.
 So far, there is not enough evidence to propose any change."

 Comments from Nores: "[YES] Si.
 Los comentarios de Stiles son muy convincentes, y hasta tanto no se publiquen trabajos más fundamentados parece mejor no separar el género."